endernoke/vscode-cheerleader/README.md

 - **Anime Character**: Choose your favorite anime character from the list.
 The cheerleader will reload with the new character after a few seconds.

 - **Features Toggle**: Enable or disable different features of the cheerleader.

+- **Feature Settings**: Configure settings like break reminder interval, time to quit session, etc from both the sidebar and the original settings panel

 > [!NOTE]
 > In a future release soon you will be able to bring any Live2D model you want by providing a URL.
 We will also expand the default catalog to include characters other than anime.